yuehaowong/devOpsDemo/README-DOCKER.md

     Note the NAME in the output.
 Docker generates a random name for us that we can use to reference the container.
 We can specify the name if we include a `--name <name>` parameter when we invoke `docker run`.

-    We can stop our container by hitting cmd-C or by opening another terminal and issuing the stop command.
+    We can stop our container by hitting `^C` or by issuing the stop command (either from another terminal or if you're running in detached mode.)

     `docker stop <container_name>`